 Preliminary results of the DNA analysis for the group with severe epilepsy (infantile spasms and Lennox-Gastaut) have found that at least 15% of cases can be explained by an identifiable gene mutation.
 This could lead to an early screening test, or a specific therapeutic intervention in these cases.

 Heath Pardoe, PhD, of the Comprehensive Epilepsy Center, writes about using MRIs to improve treatment for epilepsy for The Conversation, an Australian online magazine.

 “In November 2008, when he was just 6, William Moller had his first epileptic seizure, during a reading class at school.
 For about 20 seconds, he simply froze in place, as if someone had pressed a pause button.
 He could not respond to his teacher...”

 New York University Comprehensive Epilepsy Center is recognized by the NAEC as a Level 4 epilepsy center.
 Level 4 epilepsy centers have the professional expertise and facilities to provide the highest level medical and surgical evaluation and treatment for patients with complex epilepsy.

-Read about Dr. Devinsky and the NYU Comprehensive Epilepsy center involved in the lives of adult and pediatric patients.
+Jerry Adler writes an article about Dr. Devinsky and the NYU Comprehensive Epilepsy Center's involvement in the lives of adult and pediatric patients.

 Dr. Souhel Najjar of the NYU Comprehensive Epilepsy Center is featured in the New York Post article, “My mysterious lost month of madness” after diagnosing the first case ever of NMDAR encephalitis at NYU Langone Medical Center.

-Read about seizure first aid, seizure related injuries, strategies for prevention, epilepsy and driving, seizure-related mortality and sudden unexpected death in epilepsy (SUDEP)
+Learn about seizure first aid, seizure related injuries, strategies for prevention, epilepsy and driving, seizure-related mortality and sudden unexpected death in epilepsy (SUDEP).